|

 religion?
 Obviously the standard must be the truth.
 Pilate

 once asked Jesus Christ the question, “what is truth?”
-(John 18:38)
+(John 18:38) Though

-them through thy truth, thy word is truth.”
-(John 17:17) The
+through thy truth, thy word is truth.”
+(John 17:17) The Word

-Word of God is truth!
+of God is truth!
 It is the truth, which can set us free from

 sin.
 (John 8:32)